Variable Selection and Minimax Prediction in High-dimensional Functional Linear Model: Implementation and Numerical Studies

 Scenarios \II~ and \III~ represent various cases of misalignment.
 Under Scenario \II, $X_{ij}$ and $\beta_{0j}$ are spanned by different bases.
 Using similar derivations as \cite{CaiYuan2012}, we can show $\beta_{0j}$ belong to an RKHS with the reproducing kernel $ K(s,t) =-\frac{1}{3}\big[ B_{4}(|s-t| / 2) - B_{4}\{(s+t) / 2\} \big]$.
 Under Scenario \III, the maximum mode of variation in $X_{ij}$ is contributed from a high-frequency cosine function with $k=k_0$, however, these high-frequency signals do not contribute much to the response because the corresponding $r_k$'s are small.
 Even though the polynomial decay of the coefficient $r_k= k^{-2}$ in Scenario \III~ is slower than the exponential series $r_k= \exp(-k/4)$ in the asymptotic sense, as it turns out $\exp(-k/4) \ge k^{-2}$ for $k\le 26$.
 As such, there are practically more random components that contribute to the variations in $X_{ij}$ and the response $Y_i$ under Scenarios I and \II.

 We repeat the simulation 200 times for each scenario, each level of correlation, and each problem size.
 For each simulated data set, we also simulate an additional sample of 100 data pairs of $(\BX, Y)$ as testing data to evaluate the prediction performance.
 We apply our proposed functional elastic-net (fEnet) method to each simulated data set and make a comparison with the method proposed by \cite{XueYao2021}, which is to equip high-dimensional functional linear regression with a SCAD penalty \citep{FanLi2001} and thus termed FLR-SCAD.
 For FLR-SCAD, there are two tuning parameters, the SCAD penalty parameter $\lambda$ and the number of basis functions $s_1$ to represent both the functional predictor and the coefficient functions.
 For a fair comparison, we set the basis of FLR-SCAD to be the true basis $\phi_{k}(t)$ as described above.
 For the proposed fEnet, we set $\Psi_j = (\Tnjj + \theta \mathscr{I})^{1/2}$ and hence end up with four tuning parameters ($\lambda$, $\alpha$, $s$, and $\theta$), where $\lambda_1 = \alpha \lambda$, $\lambda_2 = (1-\alpha) \lambda$, and $s$ is the number of eigenfunctions used in the reduced rank approximation described in Section \ref{sec:algorithm}.
 For both methods, the tuning parameters are selected based on a grid search that minimizes the averaged mean square prediction error using the testing sample so that the results reported here represent the best possible performance of the two.
+For a single tuning configuration, fEnet matches FLR–SCAD in runtime (around $3$ seconds at the optimal tuning parameter in the ultra–high–dimensional case).
+Since fEnet is insensitive to the basis size $s$, we fix $s$ and parallelize cross-validation to keep total cost low.
 We use false positive rate (FPR) and false negative rate (FNR), defined as FPR$=|\wh \calS \cap \calS^c| / |\calS^c| $ and FNR$=|\wh \calS^c \cap \calS| / |\calS| $, to assess the variable selection performance, and we use the maximum norm difference (MND) to gauge the signal recovery performance, where MND is defined as the maximum of the $\mathbb{L}_2$ norm of $\widehat{\beta}_j - \beta_{0j}$ for $j=1,\dots,p$.
-In order to make results from the three scenarios more comparable, we measure prediction error by the relative excess risk (RER)
+In order to make results from the three scenarios more comparable, we measure prediction error by the relative excess risk (RER): $ { \E \{ \sum_{j=1}^p \langle X_j^\ast, (\hat \beta_j- \beta_{j0}) \rangle\}^2 / \E \{ \sum_{j=1}^p \langle X_j^\ast, \beta_{j0} \rangle\}^2 }, $ which is a standardized version of the excess risk.